An approach to categorification of Verma modules: Topological Grothendieck groups

 \begin{exe} Take $R = \bQ[x,y]/{(y^2)}$, with $\deg(x)=\deg(y)=2$, and its topological Grothendieck group $\boldsymbol G_0(R\lfmod)$ is generated either by the classes of the simple object $S = \bQ$ or the projective object~$R$, with change of basis given by

 \end{exe}

-\begin{rem} Likely it is possible to adapt the results in~\cite{as}, weakening the artinian assumption to locally Jordan-H\"older and mixing it with our results.
-The local Jordan-H\"older property gives for each object a unique weight filtration, bounded from above (the weight is the opposite of the $\bZ$-grading, thus this a $\bZ$-filtration bounded from below), with all quotients being finite.
+\begin{rem} Likely it is possible to adapt the results in~\cite{as}, weakening the artinian assumption to locally Jordan--H\"older and mixing it with our results.
+The local Jordan--H\"older property gives for each object a unique weight filtration, bounded from above (the weight is the opposite of the $\bZ$-grading, thus this a $\bZ$-filtration bounded from below), with all quotients being finite.
 This should be usable to compute the topological Grothendieck group of $\cD^{\nabla}(\cC)$ and get a continuous isomorphism $\boldsymbol K(\cD^{\nabla}(\cC)) \cong \boldsymbol G_0(\cC)$. \end{rem}